ibm-research/swifthlm/README.txt

     Example output for the previous command:
     pipeline = healthcheck cache formpost tempurl swift3 s3token authtoken keystoneauth container-quotas account-quotas staticweb bulk slo dlo proxy-server

-    Create a file called
-    /tmp/proxy-server.conf.merge
-    and fill it with the following contents, re-using the pipeline= line from the previous command output with hlm added before proxy-server:
+    Edit content of swifthlm/config/proxy-server.conf.merge to match the previous pipeline configuration and add 'hlm' before 'proxy-server'.
+E.g. for the above listed previous pipeline configuration, after editing the line that configures the pipeline should look like:

     [pipeline:main]
     pipeline =  healthcheck cache formpost tempurl swift3 s3token authtoken keystoneauth container-quotas account-quotas staticweb bulk slo dlo hlm proxy-server

-      [filter:hlm]
-      use = egg:swifthlm#swifthlm

     To write back the configuration and register the swifthlm middleware, run:
     # mmobj config change --ccrfile proxy-server.conf --merge-file /tmp/proxy-server.conf.merge

-4.2 Configure swift user passwordless ssh between the Swift nodes.
+4.2 Configure swift user passwordless ssh from SwiftHLM Dispatcher node to
+    Swift storage nodes, steps 4.2.1 - 4.2.2.
 Swift user is not a privileged user and cannot execute privileged operations.

-Steps:
+4.2.1 Make sure swift user is allowed ssh login.

+    E.g. if the entry in /etc/passwd for swift user is: swift:x:160:160:OpenStack Swift Daemons:/var/lib/swift:/sbin/nologin
+    ... modify it to:
+    swift:x:160:160:OpenStack Swift Daemons:/var/lib/swift:/bin/bash

+    (Note: a possible future improvement is to move SwiftHLM Handler function from the remotely invokable pythyon module into a remotely accesible service running on a proxy node, and thus avoid need to allow swift user ssh login.)

+4.2.2 Setup key-based ssh for swift user:
-- use ssh-keygen to generate RSA keys on Dispatcher node
+    - Use ssh-keygen to generate RSA keys on Dispatcher node
     - cp content of /home/swift/.ssh/id_rsa.pub from Dispatcher node into /home/swift/.ssh/authorized_keys on storage nodes

+4.3 Register SwiftHLM Dispatcher with systemd:

+    cp swifthlm/config/swifthlm.dispatcher.service /etc/systemd/system/swifthlm.dispatcher.service

-4.3 Configure SwiftHLM to use a specific connector/backend, as instructed in Section 6.
+4.4 Configure SwiftHLM to use a specific connector/backend:

+    More information about integrating and configuring HLM backends is provided in Section 6.
 HLM Backend.
 If SwiftHLM is not configured to use a specific connector/backend, a dummy connector/backend provided and installed as part of SwiftHLM will be used as the default one.

 5. Activate
 ===============================================

-To activate the middleware, restart Swift services:
+To activate SwiftHLM middleware, restart Swift services:

   a) Swift installed from source:
     # swift-init main reload